Looking for a quick and simple camping checklist?

 4. A Water Jug Is A Necessary Addition On Your Camping Packing List!

 One of the most essential pieces on your camping checklist is a water storage container!
-Not only will you use water for drinking, but for cooking, cleaning, and everything in between.
+Not only will you use water for drinking, but for cooking, staying clean while camping, and everything in between.

 This is especially important if you are camping in a location that doesn’t have running water (very common in winter camping!).